kitchen

 Check the Joseph Joseph DrawerStore on Amazon

-Here’s the free tip that saves every organizer on this page: buy a roll of non-slip drawer liner.
-It costs a few dollars at any hardware store — Target, Walmart, even the dollar store usually carries it.
+Buy a roll of non-slip drawer liner — costs a few dollars at any hardware store (Target, Walmart, even the dollar store).
 Cut a piece to fit the bottom of your drawer, set your organizer on top, and the rubber-grippy texture keeps the tray from budging.
-It’s the difference between an organizer that works and one that just slides around pretending to be organized.
-If you’re someone who yanks drawers open like you’re angry at them (no judgment, I do it too), a few dots of museum gel on the bottom corners of the tray adds even more hold.
+It's the difference between an organizer that works and one that just slides around pretending to be organized.
+If you yank drawers open like you're angry at them (no judgment), a few dots of museum gel on the bottom corners adds even more hold.
 This one small step is what separates a kitchen organization system that actually lasts from one that falls apart by next month.

 Your Next Step This Weekend